vanderbilt-redcap/port_project_to_remote_redcap/README.md

 Migration of data to an _earlier_ version of REDCap is not explicitly supported and may have unexpected behavior.
 Cloud storage of files is not _explicitly_ supported whether on the local or remote REDCap instances (the latter may work, but this is entirely untested).

-The contents of the history icon next to fields will be erased, this is considered data quality and **is not retained.**
+The contents of the history icon next to fields will be erased, this is considered data quality and will not be accessible via the REDCap UI; the relevant content will be part of the `redcap_data_quality` csv files.

 ---
 # Footnotes